rizac/stream2segment/README.md

 sudo apt-get install sqlitebrowser
 ```

-### ~~matplotlibrc~~
+### matplotlibrc

 A `matplotlibrc` file is included in the main root package.
+As said, matplotlib is not used by the program
-It sets the backend to 'TkAgg' so that
-we hide the "Turning interactive mode on" message (for Mac users) when importing packages
+but from imported libraries, The included file sets the backend to 'TkAgg' so that we hide the "Turning interactive mode on" message (for Mac users)
-requiring matplotlib (the program does not use anymore `matplotlib` for responsive GUIs
-as we moved to more robust and more powerful web interfaces with Flask).